How to smell your own breath. Self-test for halitosis (bad breath).

 - You then need to wait about 5 to 10 seconds so the saliva dries a little.

-- Now, smell your wrist from a distance of about an inch or so.
+- Now, do a sniff test.
+Smell your wrist from a distance of about an inch or so.

 What did you find out?